Forget yachts and private jets. The new status symbol in today’s world is a second passport, or at least a second residency abroad.

 You four options to buy full citizenship and a passport are:

-- A minimum real estate purchase of $200,000 held for at least seven years or $175,000 if you buy shares in an approved social or infrastructure real estate project (known as the Public Benefit Option)
+- A minimum purchase of $175,000 worth of shares in an approved social or infrastructure real estate project (known as the Public Benefit Option)

 - A minimum real estate purchase of $400,000 held for at least five years

 As a real estate investor myself, it seems like a no-brainer to me to take the real estate route.
 You can buy a residence to live in or buy a vacation rental as a source of passive income.

 Whichever option you choose, be prepared to pay tens of thousands of dollars in additional fees during and after the application process.

 - Visa-Free Travel for Citizens: 153 countries

 - Reasons to Move to Grenada: Like its Caribbean neighbors, Grenada offers abundant beaches and gorgeous diving and snorkeling.
 Capital city Saint George’s features colorful houses, vibrant history, and a scenic harbor, all overlooked by a fort dating back to the early 1700s.
 Festivals such as Carnival and kite-flying competitions add to the local flavor and culture, and outdoor enthusiasts can enjoy plenty of hiking trails, many featuring waterfalls, such as the Annandale just a short drive from Saint George’s.

 A series of Caribbean islands surrounding the main “Spice Isle,” named for its nutmeg plantations, Grenada offers a similar citizenship by investment program.